Attorney Definition: Charlotte Criminal Lawyer to Represent You

 Criminal defense requires hard work and preparation because criminal cases often involve a complicated interplay of law, technology, and science.

-That's especially true in complex and often serious cases like rape, sex offenses, murder and manslaughter charges involving DNA evidence, cell-phone tracking, fingerprint, hair, and other expert scientific evidence.Criminal Charges in Mecklenburg County for a Charlotte Courtroom
+That's especially true in complex and often serious cases like rape, sex offenses, murder and manslaughter charges involving DNA evidence, cell-phone tracking, fingerprint, hair, and other expert scientific evidence.Criminal Charges in Mecklenburg County – Traffic Tickets Charlotte NC

-After being charged with a criminal offense in Charlotte, North Carolina or Mecklenburg County, you know you need to start looking for lawyers in Charlotte NC.
+After being charged with a criminal offense in Charlotte, North Carolina and Mecklenburg County, you know you need to start looking for lawyers near me in Charlotte NC.

 Not all traffic offenses are crimes in NC.
 Some traffic tickets are called Infractions and are generally less serious.
 BUT, that doesn't mean there still can't be insurance points associated with those types of traffic tickets.

 Your defense lawyer will explain the best-case and worst-case-scenarios, review the evidence against you, and consult with the District Attorney regarding the criminal charges and the strengths or weaknesses of the case.
-Only after a thorough, careful evaluation of evidence (often called "discovery" in felony charges in NC) can you make a decision on what to do and how to handle a case.
+Only after a thorough, careful evaluation of evidence (often called "discovery" in felony charges in NC) can you decide on what to do and how to handle a case.

 Your search for a traffic court lawyer, a murder lawyer, a DWI lawyer, or another type of misdemeanor or felony criminal case lawyer in North Carolina may have begun with a Google search, or even just entering some basic "keywords" like: